Parathyroid hormone (PTH) blood testParathormone; Parathormone (PTH) intact molecule; Intact PTH

 Why the Test is Performed

-- You have osteoporosis that is severe, cannot be explained, or does not respond to treatment.
+- You have severe osteoporosis that cannot be explained or does not respond to treatment.

 What Abnormal Results Mean

 - Disorders that increase phosphate or phosphorous levels in the blood, such as chronic kidney disease

 - Failure of the body to respond to PTH (pseudohypoparathyroidism)

 - Lack of calcium, which may be due to not eating enough calcium, not absorbing calcium in the gut, or losing too much calcium in your urine

 - Swelling in the parathyroid glands, called primary hyperparathyroidism

 - Tumors in the parathyroid gland , called adenomas